tmemmerson/PierresSweetAndSavoryTreats.Solution/README.md

 <br>

-**ABOUT**
+## **ABOUT**

-* The application should have user authentication.
-A user should be able to log in and log out.
+* The application has user authentication.
+A user is able to log in and log out.
-* Only logged in users should have create, update and delete functionality.
+* Only logged in users have create, update and delete functionality.
-* All users should be able to have read functionality.
+* All users are able to have read functionality.
-* There should be a many-to-many relationship between Treats and Flavors.
+* There is a many-to-many relationship between Treats and Flavors.
 * A treat can have many flavors (such as sweet, savory, spicy, or creamy) and a flavor can have many treats.
-For instance, the "sweet" flavor could include chocolate croissants, cheesecake, and so on.
-* A user should be able to navigate to a splash page that lists all treats and flavors.
+* A user is able to navigate to a splash page that lists all treats and flavors.
-* Users should be able to click on an individual treat or flavor to see all the treats/flavors that belong to it.
+* Users are able to click on an individual treat or flavor to see all the treats/flavors that belong to it.

-* Does at least one of your classes have all CRUD methods implemented in your app?
+* All classes have all CRUD methods implemented.
-* Are you able to view both sides of the many-many relationship?
-For a particular instance of a class, are you able to view all of the instances of the other class that are related to it?
+* You are able to view both sides of the many-many relationship.
+* For a particular instance of a class, you are able to view all of the instances of the other class that are related to it.
-* Are users able to register, log in and log out with Identity?
+* Users are able to register, log in and log out with Identity.
-* Is Create, Update and Delete functionality limited to authenticated users?
+* Create, Update and Delete functionality are limited to authenticated user.
-* Is the project in a polished, portfolio-quality state?
-* Was required functionality in place by the 5:00pm Friday deadline?
-* Does the project demonstrate all of this week's concepts?
-If prompted, are you able to discuss your code with an instructor using correct terminology?

-* Have separate roles for admins and logged-in users.
-Only admins should be able to add, update and delete.
-Add an order form that only logged-in users can access.
-* A logged-in user should be able to create, read, update and delete their own order.

 ## **REQUIREMENTS**